rust-lang/rfcs/text/0000-stable-wakers.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- The API-breaking technique is, well, _API breaking_.
-Despite being an easy fix, this is in contradiction with Rust's stability guarantees, and would break builds for _all_ crates relying on the current versions of `tokio`, `async-std`, `smol`, etc...
-- The non-API-breaking technique has runtime costs: all operations on wakers will go through one more function-call, or have to branch on the representation of the v-table.
+- This has runtime costs: all operations on wakers will go through one more function-call, or have to branch on the representation of the v-table.
 However, these runtime costs are likely negligible against the typical workload of a waker.
 In the case of the branching v-table, systems that only use one executor, or homogenous executors with regard to how they construct wakers, will likely have 100% correctness on branch-prediction.
-- The non-API-breaking technique requires a bit more `'static`ally borrowed memory, although the amount is negligible.
+- The proposed v-table layout requires a bit more `'static`ally borrowed memory, although the amount is negligible.
 - Should the FFI-safe `Waker` imply a performance penalty, the whole ecosystem would be affected, including projects that do not care about the FFI-safety of futures.
 - This introduces an ABI-stability constraint to a core feature of Rust.